 Although there are many organizations nationwide that are involved in various aspects of animal and habitat protection, most are focused on “big picture” issues.
 Yet frequently the smallest efforts properly focused can become the seeds from which substantial efforts grow.
 At The Binky Foundation we recognize that the resources for starting an initiative are often the hardest to obtain.
 Thus, our grant program is focused primarily on assisting individuals and organizations seeking to take those initial steps that are critical to achieving a significant benefit or advancement toward protecting animals and their habitats.

 First Steps Grants

-2014 marked the first time in our ten years where all grants awarded were First Steps Grants, thus effectively marking the end of our Forward Steps Grants in excess of $2500.
-The Board may, under special circumstances, consider an exception to fund long-term or ongoing projects meeting the criteria described above and providing an exceptional benefit to wild or domesticated animals and protection and or expansion of their habitats.
-However, we believe that our focus on smaller grants is a better use of our limited resources, and allows us to serve those organizations that need help that is not available elsewhere to meet their goals and expectations.
+The Board may, under special circumstances, consider funding long-term or ongoing projects meeting the criteria described above and providing an exceptional benefit to wild or domesticated animals and protection and or expansion of their habitats.
+However, we believe that our focus on small grants for new organizations is a better use of our limited resources, and allows us to serve those organizations that need help that is not available elsewhere to meet their goals and expectations.

 Please note that The Binky Foundation is not designed for and does not have the resources to fund individual pet care, including direct reimbursement to veterinarians, or for housing or the purchase of food.
 We urge individuals seeking such help contact local shelters or other local charitable organizations that may provide such assistance.